 - Limited color options are available: The natural color of bamboo is anywhere from creamy blonde to golden brown, but those aren't the only colors you can get.
 Prestained and finished bamboo planks are available in a wide variety of other colors.

 - You can't install bamboo on a concrete subfloor: This is not true.
-As long as you provide a suitable moisture barrier, you can install bamboo on any subfloor material, including concrete.
+As long as you provide a suitable moisture barrier and use the right type of flooring, you can install bamboo on any subfloor material, including concrete.

 - You can't refinish bamboo: Although sanding off the factory finish may take time, you can refinish most bamboo planks twice or more, even engineered ones, depending on the thickness of the wear layer.
 Sanding and refinishing isn't recommended if the top layer is less than 2-millimeters thick.